Camino Way: Nájera a welcome respite

 After several visits to the door of Albergue Calle Mayor in Nájera, where I pressed the appropriate door buzzer on and off for five minutes, I was starting to move into that travel-weary haze where I verge on the edge of laughter or tears.
 My clothes were still damp from the early morning rain, and I was in a great deal of pain.
 Thankfully this time, a local lady stopped and explained that the hotel around the corner managed the Albergue Calle Mayor.

-After retrieving my backpack from the lounge area of the hotel, the receptionist gave me the key code for the Albergue and lead me out through the back door into Calle Mayor.
-Three flights of stairs later and a walk along a long corridor I opened the glass doors to a huge room.
+After retrieving my backpack from the hotel’s lounge area, the receptionist gave me the key code for the Albergue and led me out through the back door into Calle Mayor.
+Three flights of stairs later and a walk along a long corridor, I opened the glass doors to a vast room.
 I stood at the door for a few minutes.
-There was five beds, three on one side and two on the other; to the rear a large dining room table alongside which was a sofa, two large cushioned chairs and coffee table.
+There were five beds, three on one side and two on the other; to the rear, a large dining room table was a sofa, two oversized cushioned chairs and a coffee table.
 The back wall was shrouded in heavy curtains.
 I opened them and revealed the Rio Najerilla and Puente de Piedra, the Pilgrim’s route into this part of town.

-With dry clothes, a large space with a great view to hang out in, my spirit had revived itself.
+My spirit had revived itself with dry clothes and a large space with a great view to hang out in.